I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 });

-Authentication uses Cognito ID tokens, so you can track who gave feedback on which answer.
-Feedback saved in DynamoDB can be checked with scripts for aggregation and CSV export.
+Authentication is done with a Cognito ID token, so who gave feedback on which response can be linked.
+Feedback stored in DynamoDB can be checked using aggregation and CSV export scripts.

 npm run feedback:summary -- --table <TABLE_NAME>